codeHokage1/pwctutorials/README.md

-## JavaScript and React Sessions
+## JavaScript and React + C# and .NET

-Examples and tasks done in the JavaScript and React sessions
+All examples, exercises and tasks